 In any “Why Us?” composition, you need to show that you’ve done your homework on a given school, but you don’t want it to read like a rote list of items that you Googled five minutes before writing the essay (even if the timing of the Google search is roughly accurate).

-In addition to the pure research element, a lot of the time and skill required in creating a stellar Duke essay will involve connecting the classes, professors, opportunities, etc. of interest that you have uncovered to your distinct values, talents, aims, proficiencies, and future goals.
+In addition to the pure research element, a lot of the time and skill required to create a stellar Duke essay will involve connecting your selected opportunities of to your distinct values, talents, aims, proficiencies, and future goals.

-Optional Essays – Select 0-2 from the following list (250 word limit each)
+Optional Essays – Select 0-2 from the following list (250 word limit for each)

-While this one is technically “optional”, we advise every single applicant to Duke to opt-in on this essay.
-Remember, Duke is one of those rare schools that rejects students with near perfect (or even perfect) academic credentials.
+While these essays are technically “optional,” we advise every single applicant to Duke to opt in on at least one essay.
+(Note that Prompt #1 is often an ideal and natural choice).
+Remember, Duke is one of those rare schools that rejects students with near-perfect (or even perfect) academic credentials.
 It is essential that you showcase the characteristics and skills that make you one-of-a-kind.

 Take note of the wide-open nature of this prompt.
 You are essentially invited to talk about any of the following topics: